banhao/CoinBasePro-Trading-Bot/README.md

 CoinBasePro_Trade_Botr.py can trade cryptocurrencies automatically by using CoinBasePro API.

-### Version: 4.7.0
+### Version: 4.7.1
-### Issue Date: May 04, 2021
+### Issue Date: May 08, 2021
-### Release Note: optimize the code, remove redundancy code.
-Custome quote currency list that can support ETH, USDT, DAI as anchor cryptocurrencies.
+### Release Note: variable.py add variable "seconds_pause_request", can custom the sleep time after each requests, less than 0.5 may exceed API rate limits.

 <img src="/screenshot/01.jpg">